-- C. Teachers.
+C. Teachers.
 NHA shall, consistent with this Article, assign to perform Services at the School, teachers qualified to teach their assigned subjects and grade level.
 The curriculum taught by the teachers shall be consistent with the Educational Program.
 The teachers may, at the discretion of NHA, be assigned to work at the School on a full or part time basis.
 If assigned to work at the School on a part time basis, the teacher(s) may also be assigned to work at other schools for which NHA provides services.
-The cost for such teacher(s) shall be shared proportionately among the schools at which NHA has assigned the teacher(s) to work.
-Each teacher assigned to work at the School shall hold a valid teaching certificate issued by the state board of education or applicable state agency to the extent required by the Code. - D. Support Staff.
+The cost for such teacher(s) shall be shared proportionately among the school shall hold a valid teaching certificate issued by the state board of education or applicable state agency to the extent required by the Code.

+D. Support Staff.
 NHA shall, consistent with this Article, assign to perform Services at the School, qualified support staff as needed for NHA to operate the School in an efficient manner.
 The support staff may, at the discretion of NHA, be assigned to work at the School on a full or part time basis.
 If assigned to work at the School on a part time basis, the support staff may be assigned to work at other schools for which NHA provides services.
-The cost for such support staff shall be shared proportionately among the schools at which NHA has assigned the support staff to work.
-An individual assigned to work at the School that is not teaching, but for which a license is required under applicable law, shall have the appropriate license. - E. Training.
+The cost for such support staff to work.
+An individual assigned to work at the School that is not teaching, but for which a license is required under applicable law, shall have the appropriate license.

+E. Training.
 NHA shall provide or procure training in its methods, curriculum, program, and technology to all teaching personnel on a regular basis.
 Instructional personnel shall be required to obtain at least the minimum hours of professional development as required by applicable law.
 Non-instructional personnel shall receive training as NHA determines reasonable and necessary under the circumstances.

-- F. Background Checks and Qualifications.
-NHA shall comply with applicable law regarding background checks, unprofessional conduct searches and certification/licensure, as applicable, for all persons working in the School, the costs of which shall be included in the Budget. - G. Terms of Employment.
-No member of the staff at the School shall be subject to any covenant not to compete or other employment restriction as part of the terms of his or her employment with NHA for the Services. - H. Limitations on Discretion.
+F. Background Checks and Qualifications.
+NHA shall comply with applicable law regarding background checks, unprofessional conduct searches and certification/licensure, as applicable, for all persons working in the School, the costs of which shall be included in the Budget.

+G. Terms of Employment.
+No member of the staff at the School shall be subject to any covenant not to compete or other employment restriction as part of the terms of his or her employment with NHA for the Services.

+H. Limitations on Discretion.
 All decisions made by NHA, and any discretion exercised by NHA, in its selection, hiring, evaluation, assignment, discipline, transfer, and termination of personnel, shall be consistent with the Budget, the Charter, the parameters adopted and included in the Educational Program, and applicable law.